ndimiduk/s3-edge/README.md

 ## Further Notes

-- s3-edge does it's best to pass along appropriate headers.
+- s3-edge does its best to pass along appropriate headers.
 Basically, if it's available in the s3 client library API it's passed through.
 - File streams opened from s3 are passed directly into the response.
 This may do things like consume lots of memory if you're